 INFOhio is the state's "virtual" library and information network for all PreK-12 Ohio schools.
 It is freely available to all students and their parents.
 If you can "point and click," you can tap into a host of electronic resources that are age-appropriate, curriculum-related, librarian-tested, and teacher approved.

 The information you retrieve will be useful and accurate.
-The 16 resources include eBooks, encyclopedias, magazines, newspapers, digital videos, and more.
+Resources include eBooks, encyclopedias, magazines, newspapers, digital videos, and more.

 There is no charge to use the service.
 The INFOhio library never closes!